archeana/Portfolio_2023/README.md

 # Portfolio_2023
- Aplication for a bootcamp that requested a porfolio.
+I created this website for a bootcamp application that requested a portfolio.
 I documented my process in the blog section.
-My second website.
+This was my second website.